Parliament protest: Leader Brian Tamaki says group not planning occupation

 It comes six months after anti-mandate protesters set up camp at Parliament, bringing part of the capital to a standstill before the 23-day demonstration came to a violent, fiery end as riot police stormed in to disperse the crowd.

-As fires burned on the Parliament lawn on the final day of the protest in early March, fire hoses were used to deter the protests who pulled up paving stones from the driveway and hurled them at police.
+As fires burned on the Parliament lawn on the final day of the protest in early March, fire hoses were used to deter the protesters, who pulled up paving stones from the driveway and hurled them at police.

 Tamaki said he was not involved in that protest, claiming he had been involved in 150 other protests and "not one single one was violent".